What is a tracheostomy?

 Many people can start eating and drinking by mouth again once the tracheostomy has stabilised.
-This may be a week or two after the procedure.
+This may be a week or 2 after the procedure.
 Some people need to be fed by tube.

 It is normal for people having a tracheostomy to feel anxious and fearful.
 People report having many complex feelings and physical sensations when they have a tracheostomy.

 After surgery, nurses may need to suction mucous out of the tube.
 Physiotherapists can help keep the lungs clear of mucus, and speech therapists can help with swallowing and speaking.

 The tracheostomy tube needs to be changed regularly.
 People who go home with a tracheostomy might be given instructions on how to care for and change the tracheostomy tube.
 Sometimes they need to come back to hospital to have the tube changed.